simeononsecurity/simeononsecurity.ch/.clinerules/07-ad-cta-guidelines.md

   competing calls to action in the same ad unit.
 - **Brand name always visible.** The brand name must appear as a readable element, not hidden in a logo alone.
+- **Consumer benefit, not product feature.** The copy must state what the buyer gains (privacy protection, surveillance awareness, tactical readiness) rather than listing product attributes.
+Name the problem it solves.
+- **Single focused offer.** When a viewer does not feel an urgent need, presenting multiple similar options causes them to take no action.
+One ad, one offer.
+- **Two-option pattern (primary + low-commitment alternative).** If an ad or page needs a secondary path, disguise the second action as a softer alternative, not a competing offer.
+Example: "Shop Now" as the primary CTA and "Learn More" as the secondary link.
+The primary must be more visually prominent.
+- **Social proof when available.** Short copy like "Trusted by 2,000+ security professionals" reinforces that the viewer is not alone in purchasing.
+Place below the primary CTA, not above it.
+- **Curiosity hook for audience building.** Ads targeting cold audiences can use a question or incomplete statement to drive clicks from people who are not yet ready to buy.
+This trades short-term conversion for long-term audience growth.

 ## HTML Ad Partial Standards